mambawopieman/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clean, readable, and maintainable code first.
 Optimize only when necessary and after profiling.
 Remember that clarity and simplicity often lead to better performance in the long run."

 This quote by computer scientist Donald Knuth emphasizes the importance of avoiding unnecessary optimization early in the development process.
 It's a reminder that over-concentrating on small details of efficiency before fully understanding the bigger picture can introduce complexity and bugs, potentially causing more harm than good.
 The true art of programming lies not just in making something work, but in making it work well, and being able to adapt and improve it over time.

+# 2024-02-16
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, strive for clear, concise solutions that minimize complexity and maximize readability.
+Remember that code is read far more often than it's written, so invest time in making it understandable and maintainable.
+It's not just about getting the job done but also about doing it elegantly for future you and your collaborators."

+"Also, 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing correct and clear code first, then optimize only when necessary and after profiling.
+Understanding the problem thoroughly and choosing the right algorithm or data structure initially can often be much more effective than micro-optimizations later."